Accreditation for Use of Animals in Research & Teaching

 AAALAC International is a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.
 AAALAC works with institutions and researchers to serve as a bridge between progress and animal well-being.
 AAALAC is the ONLY animal care accreditation body that is world-wide.

 The accreditation process is a communication-intensive program of evaluation and support, stressing application of performance standards and professional judgment rather than inspection and enforcement of engineering standards.
-The AALAC “standard” is based on internationally recognized standards, subject to collective professional judgement of experts, and is applied through in-depth peer review process.
-There are many benefits to AALAC accreditation, some of which include:
+The AAALAC “standard” is based on internationally recognized standards, subject to collective professional judgement of experts, and is applied through in-depth peer review process.
+There are many benefits to AAALAC accreditation, some of which include:

-- harmonization of standards used allows for comparison in effeciency of ethical and animal welfare management,
+- harmonization of standards used allows for comparison in efficiency of ethical and animal welfare management,

 - incites to adopt high standards and helps to raise the global benchmark for animal well-being in science,

 - conveys a high level of professionalism to the scientific community,